 By optimizing your configuration, you can reduce the number of records returned in the query by only including active records that you wish to sync.

 There are two main options for optimizing your configuration and reducing the likelihood of generating this timeout error: 1) adding a new formula field or 2) using a custom object.
 Both of these options work by limiting the total number of records that the Pendo integration 'sees' in your Salesforce instance to only active records that need updating.
 Both of these are Salesforce-side implementations and would require assistance from your Salesforce Admin.

 While the examples below are based on syncing visitor-level data, the same options also apply to account-level data.

 Option 1: Formula Field

-In order to reduce the number of records returned in that initial query, you may want to implement a new field for the mapping.
+To reduce the number of records returned in that initial query, you may want to implement a new field for the mapping.
 That field will ONLY be populated with data for active users in your application.

-For example, let's say that you have selected to sync based on the contact object field of email address.
+For example, let's say that you have selected to sync based on the contact object field of an email address.
 Right now that field populates with the contact's email address regardless of whether or not they are a customer, prospected, or churned user.
 To reduce the query size to only active customers, you could create a new field on the contact object that uses a formula to determine a contact’s status.
 If they are active, then the new formula field populates with their email address.

 This new field in Salesforce will now only populate when the contact is an active customer and can be used for mapping the respective field (e.g. email address) to Pendo.
 Now when Pendo runs the initial query we will pull a list of contact records that have a value in that newly created field (and skip the ones that do not).
 Because you set this via a formula field (that is checking some other data point in Salesforce to determine if they are an active customer) the field will depopulate if the contact becomes inactive.